toUpperCase78/intel-processors/README.md

 ![Intel Logo](https://i.ibb.co/SVqLYBK/intel-new-logo.png)

-As a data scientist, here is one of my dataset project, **Intel Processors**.
-Thanks to these datasets altogether, one can realize how computers' central processing units have evolved within the last few decades, with regards to many features!
+Hello there!
+As a data scientist, here is my dataset project: **Intel Processors**.
+Thanks to these datasets altogether, one can realize how computers' central processing units have evolved within the last several decades, with regards to many features!

 This repo contains the datasets that involve all processors from **Core**, **Pentium**, **Celeron**, **Xeon**, **Xeon Phi**, **Itanium**, **Atom** and **Quark SoC** series Intel has ever manufactured.